 The familiar scent of Dominic’s cologne lingered in the air.
-Once comforting, the faint scent now wrapped around her as if dragging her into the past.
+Breathing in deep, she reveled in its familiarity.
+It had been a smell she had once thought comforting.
+The faint scent wrapped around her as if dragging her into the past.

-She closed her eyes, letting herself remember—the quiet moments shared when they would sit in silence after dining together, the evenings when he would work late into the night, his sharp voice cutting through the stillness with quick phone commands.
+She closed her eyes, letting herself remember the quiet moments they shared—sitting in silence after dining together, the evenings when he worked late into the night, his sharp voice cutting through the stillness with quick phone commands.

 He had always been distant, even when she had tried to bridge the gap to reach him.
 His cold demeanor was a rebottle, rejecting any sibilance of warmth.
 Drawing a distinct line between them to ensure she knew her place.

-But today, she wasn’t here for memories.
+Solo dragged herself back to reality.
+Today, she wasn’t here for memories.
 She was here to erase herself.
-Even so, she couldn’t stop the snippets flooding her mind.
+Even so, she still couldn’t stop the snippets flooding her mind.

 The coldness of his words had stung, but she didn’t flinch.
 She had learned to mask her pain well.